EmotionCognitionLab/ET-remove-artifacts/README.md

 I recommend using Windows for complete functionality.
 I noticed some minor issues when testing this program on a Mac (e.g., cosmetic stuff and hotkey functionality in the plot editor).

-## Pupil Preprocessing - Getting Started:
+## Pupil Preprocessing - Getting Started

-This is an example of my typical pupil preprocessing workflow and where the ET-remove-artifacts app fits:
+This is an example pupil preprocessing workflow and where the ET-remove-artifacts app fits:

 ![Pipeline](/docs/preprocessing_pipeline.png?raw=true)